How to stop Binge Eating with these 9 helpful steps

 2. Avoid Skipping meals

-It can be tempting to skip meals or to do intermittent fasting because you have been binge eating.
+It can be tempting to skip meals or to do intermittent fasting because you have had a binge.

 However, in one study, it has been shown that fasting can actually increase compulsive eating.
 I have noticed in my clients, that their binge eating got worse when they started intermittent fasting.

 Start with three meals in a day.
-Develop a regular eating pattern.
+Build up regular eating habits.

 Over time your body will know what is the right amount to eat.
 This is intuitive eating.
 Our bodies will not learn how to eat and how to stop binge eating if we are skipping meals.